SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-Chalky23/PROJECT_PRESENTATION.md

 The Navy of Atlantis needs your help!
 The depth checking software for their submarines is broken, and you need to fix it for them.

 The depth sensor for each submarine is on the keel (the bottom) of the boat.
-The boat itself is 20m high.
+The distance from bottom to top of the boat is 20m.
 Help the crew of the submarine understand where they are based on the input of data from the depth sensor.

 The input to depthCheck is the distance in metres from the surface of the water.
 Output a string which satisfies the following:

-The crew are expecting to be told the following:
+The crew are expecting to be told:

 - "submarine is surfaced" when the top of the boat is exactly on the surface.
 - "submarine is dived" when they are below the surface to a depth of 100m.